TD-Dan/Sunwai/mo lisu (extended set)/INUKO.md

 Proverb:: *Inuko o an ro ouman.* = "A dog is the companion of humans."
 (Lit: "Dog is togetherness of human.")

-Proverb:: *Inuko lono heim.* = "A dog remembers its home/pack."
+Proverb:: *Inuko luno heim.* = "A dog remembers its home/pack."

 Proverb:: *Ta inuko o ta an.* = "To be loyal (like a dog) is to be together."